Shen-Language/shen-sources/doc/port-performance.md

 can give these forms dedicated evaluation cases or bytecodes rather than looking them up and applying them as ordinary functions.

-Host exceptions need a Shen-compatible boundary. `simple-error` must construct an error whose value can be passed to a `trap-error` handler, and errors raised by KLambda primitives must participate in the same mechanism.
-Avoid treating unrelated process-control events, such as host interrupts or exits, as ordinary Shen errors.
-Likewise, do not let the host exception used to implement Shen errors escape `trap-error` merely because its concrete class differs from an accessor or arithmetic failure.
+Host exceptions need a Shen-compatible boundary: `simple-error`, errors raised by primitives, and values passed to `trap-error` all participate in the same observable error semantics.

 ## Function application and currying

 Most calls generated by the Shen kernel name a known function and supply its full arity.
-Those calls should use the host's ordinary multi-argument calling convention.
+The host's ordinary multi-argument calling convention handles these calls without the overhead of general currying.

-Do not curry every call into a chain of one-argument calls.
-That creates unnecessary closures and intermediate calls, and can interfere with tail-call optimisation.
-Instead:
+Currying every call into a chain of one-argument calls creates unnecessary closures and intermediate calls and can interfere with tail-call optimisation.
+A typical application strategy therefore distinguishes these cases:

-* call a known function directly when all arguments are present;
+* a known function with all arguments present becomes a direct call;
-* create a closure only for a real partial application;
+* a real partial application creates a closure;
-* for over-application, call the known saturated part and apply the remaining arguments to its result; and
+* over-application calls the known saturated part and applies the remaining arguments to its result; and
-* use the fully dynamic apply path only when the function value or effective arity is not known.
+* the fully dynamic apply path remains for cases where the function or effective arity is not known.

-The kernel maintains arity and lambda-form information specifically to support these cases.
-Ports should keep this metadata cheap to access and must update it correctly when functions are defined or redefined.
+The kernel maintains arity and lambda-form information specifically to support these distinctions.
+Cheap access to that metadata benefits every dynamic call, and definitions and redefinitions need to keep it current.

 Calls through higher-order arguments still require full Shen application semantics.
-Optimising known calls must not break first-class functions, partial applications, over-applications, or redefinition.
-A direct call bypasses the general currying/apply path; it does not necessarily bypass a replaceable function binding.
-On hosts where a direct reference would permanently bind the old definition, call through a mutable global binding or function cell.
-A port may direct-bind implementation-owned functions only when that restriction is part of its documented semantics or compilation mode.
+Direct calls are simplest for sealed definitions.
+Open definitions need an indirection or invalidation strategy so that first-class functions, partial and over-application, and redefinition—including an arity change—retain their Shen behaviour.

+## Sealed implementation code

+Kernel and implementation-owned code can be compiled as a closed unit.
+Calls between definitions in that unit then have fixed targets and known arities, so they do not need a global function lookup, redefinition check, arity dispatch, or general currying path when the call is saturated.
+Higher-order calls and real partial applications still require their normal Shen semantics.

+Shen/Scheme uses this arrangement for its kernel.
+The generated kernel and runtime definitions are compiled together inside the `(shen-scheme runtime)` library, and calls within that library resolve to its own bindings.
+Port overrides selected while building the library replace the corresponding portable definitions before it is sealed.
+Where redefinition is permitted, a later definition visible to user code can replace or shadow the exported name, but it does not rewrite the kernel's internal call graph.
+Such a runtime override affects open calls made by user code, not calls already bound inside the kernel.

+This boundary is observable and belongs in a port's documentation.
+Kernel, primitive, and implementation-owned definitions are natural candidates for a sealed unit, whereas ordinary user code normally retains Shen's redefinition behaviour.
+Some ports may expose both open and sealed compilation modes.

 ## Tail calls